The Best STD Dating Sites

 • Other STD

-Members can enjoy private number calling, text messages, and video calls using their mobile phones.
-The site uses Safe Connect to provide you with an anonymous phone number you can use to discreetly connect with other members.
+Members can enjoy private voice calls, text messages, and video calls using mobile phones.
+The site uses Safe Connect to provide you with an anonymous phone number to connect with other members discreetly.
 This means that you can communicate with matches via video, phone, or text, and your real contact info is kept confidential until you choose to share it.
+However, this feature is only available at the highest subscription tier.

 The site states that it includes member blog posts, a community forum for insights about living with an STD, and STD dating and long-term relationship advice written by members and experts.
 However, our testers could not locate any of this information after setting up an account.
 The community forum page was empty.
 And while they could access the page to create their own blog post, there was no link to access other members' blog posts.
 Some of this information is available on the Meet Positives homepage, but the resources are limited.

-Although Meet Positives references the functionality of its app on its website, the app is still under construction.
-If you click the link to download the app, you’ll find a page that says, “coming soon.”
+Although Meet Positives references the functionality of its app on its website, the app is still in “early release.”
+This status allows the app to be downloaded and used, but not to be subjected to user ratings or comments.
+And if you click the site’s link to download the app, you’ll find a page that says, “coming soon.”

 The Basic Connect plan allows you to message other members, see who viewed your profile, and do local searches.
 It costs:

-The Safe Connect Plus plan includes all of the features of the Basic Connect plan plus video chat, private call, and private text.
-It costs:
+The Safe Connect plan includes all of the Basic Connect features plus private video chat, call, and text.

-To sign up, provide some basic information and then create an account.
+To sign up, you’ll provide some basic information and then create an account.
 Provide:

 • Your gender